nayfin/tft-library-schematics/README.md

 ## Generate Module

-Add the `--withModule` to generate module and akita component. (only for entity store)
+Add the `--withModule` to generate module and with component. (only for entity store)

+## TODO

+- finish `g feature` i.e. store, query, model
+- chain to `angularfire-schematic`
+- connect to Firestore in app.module